-Special Equipment: Ice cream maker, 12 plastic or paper cups, and 12 popsicle sticks
+Special Equipment: Ice cream maker; 12 plastic or paper cups; 12 popsicle sticks (optional)

-- 1. If making Popsicles, place twelve 1/3-cup plastic or paper cups on a baking sheet and place in the freezer.
+If making popsicles as opposed to sorbet, place twelve 1/3-cup plastic or paper cups on a baking sheet and place in the freezer.

-- 4. Place the purée in an ice cream machine (you may have enough to make 2 batches) and process for 30 to 40 minutes or according to the manufacturer’s instructions.
+If using an ice cream maker, pour the purée into your ice cream maker (you may have enough to make 2 batches) and process for 30 to 40 minutes or according to the manufacturer’s instructions.

-- 5. If making Popsicles, once the sorbet is thick, spoon it into the chilled cups and insert a Popsicle stick in the center.
-Freeze for 2 hours or until solid.
+If making popsicles, spoon the churned sorbet or the unchurned mixture into the chilled cups and insert a Popsicle stick in the center either now if you churned it or after 2 hours if you didn’t churn it.
 To serve, hold the cup between the palms of your hands for 30 seconds, then gently ease the cup away from the Popsicle.
 To store, place the Popsicles in freezer-safe resealable plastic bags.